Juliet-Simpson/Save-The-Dolphins/README.md

 ### **Strategy**

-To create an attractive online presence for this business, giving users sufficicient info in the first instance, presented in a logical and appealing way,that they enquire further and ultimately make a booking.
+To create an attractive online presence for this business, giving users sufficicient info in the first instance, presented in a logical and appealing way, that they enquire further and ultimately make a booking.

 ### **Scope**